CMU-Integrated-Design-Innovation-Group/PITSA/README.md

 ### Necessary modifications for the Python scripts when solving other continuous constraint satisfaction problems
 When the Python scripts for the GPU-based iterative parallel classification method are used to solve other continuous constraint satisfaction problems, the user needs to:
--  Create a separate Python script (i.e., setup.py file for the new problem) that define all constraint functions in the new problem based on interval arithmetic.
+-  Create a separate Python script (i.e., setup.py file for the new problem) that defines all constraint functions in the new problem based on interval arithmetic.
 -  Modify the “check” function in extant Python scripts (e.g., PITSA4G_Server.py) based on the number of variables and the number of constraints in the new problem.
 -  Modify the partition strategy based on the compute capability of the user's GPU.
 -  Modify the stopping criterion for the GPU-based iterative parallel classification method.